Bayshore

 I was awake before I should have been the morning of.
 I usually am.
 A habit I need to work on.

 As every marathoner does, I had a brief moment where I thought ‘yeah, you could PR, just don’t start out too slow and give yourself time to surge at the end!’
 Later, in the starting corrals, I knew that was silly.
 I considered joining the 5:30 group, then considered the 4:30 group, and eventually settle at 5 hours.
-I met the pacers and chatted with a few folks, there were a lot of first timers in the crew.
+I met the pacers and chatted with a few folks.

 And then we were moving and the start line was behind us.
-The views are supposedly beautiful for this marathon, but I wouldn’t know.
+The views are supposedly beautiful, but I wouldn’t know.
 The day never quite cleared up enough to show us what we were missing.
 Instead it was a languid overcast day, not cold, not hot, perfect running weather, if you’re not looking for a water view or anything.

 I suppose there’s still time to follow the roads from one race to another without going home.
 The future is both bright and tetherless.
 If I want it to be.

-At mile 17 I felt good.
-Too good, in fact.
-I decided that’s the time I was going to push.
+At mile 17 I felt good, too good.
+I decided to push.
 Newbie.
 I had so much left in me I was certain I could pick it up to a 10:30 and then narrow it down from there.
 9 miles left.
 If I took 10 seconds off each mile that would leave me at a 9 minute pace down the home stretch.
 Absolutely within reason.

-Around mile 24.5 they did, and they finished carrying me until I was within sprint distance.
-The last 400 meters or so were on the school track, bouncy and forgiving.
-I started sprinting about 800 meters out, and the crowd in the bleachers gave me the final push.
+At 24.5 miles they did, and they finished carrying me until I was within sprint distance.
+I picked up the pace as we turned onto the high school track and let the crowd in the bleachers carry me to the end.

-After the finish line We followed the track around a bend and then behind a row of junipers to spit us out behind the bleachers.
+After the finish line We followed the track around a bend and then behind a row of junipers to spit us out into an open field.
 As we walked along I saw a girl in tears, seated alone on a bench.

-I went home and chatted with Mi for a bit, then jumped in the shower and headed to bed.
+I went home and chatted with Mi for a bit, then took a nap.
 I slept soundly for a few hours, a rarity for me.
 I typically can’t sleep after marathons, my muscles once charged for endurance do not rest easy on soft things.
 They want to keep going.

-But there in Mi’s guest room my body eased.
 I woke up a bit later, in time to help with dinner.
-Mi, ever the gracious host, had prepared a meal with my needs in mind.
+Ever the gracious host Mi had prepared a meal with my needs in mind.
 Steak, potatoes, all the fixings, we ate seated around the fire pit and talked about adventure.
 I felt young.
 I felt worthy of new things waiting ahead.